Subject Leader: Mr E Coomber

 Enrichment and Intervention

-The department runs many intervention sessions especially for KS4 and KS5 students, allowing them to improve their work and these sessions have supported excellent outcomes in the achievement in the subject across both key stages.
+The ICT department run many intervention sessions for exam classes, which allows students to improve their work.
+These sessions have supported the excellent outcomes and achievement in the subject across both key stages.

-Year 13 students often go on to study computer related courses in further education; this year’s leavers are studying Computer Science and Computer Graphics Technology.
+Year 13 students often go on to study computer related courses in further education.

 This year, 8 Year 13 students went on to university to undertake Computer Science related degrees.

 To continue to develop the sequencing of the curriculum at KS3 and how it is assessed.